eonx-com/easy-monorepo/packages/EasyBugsnag/docs/configurators.md

   - The release stage
   - The strip path
 - `RuntimeVersionConfigurator`: Sets the runtime and version in the *runtime versions* of the device data for Bugsnag:
-  - For Symfony applications, sets the runtime to the value of the `runtime` configuration (`symfony` by default) and sets the version to the value of the `runtime_version` configuration (the Symfony runtime version).
+  - For Symfony applications, sets the runtime to the value of the `runtime` configuration option (`symfony` by default) and sets the version to the value of the `runtime_version` configuration option (the Symfony runtime version).
   - For Laravel/Lumen applications, sets the runtime to either `lumen` or `laravel` as applicable and sets the version to the application version.
-- `AwsEcsFargateConfigurator`: If the `aws_ecs_fargate.enabled` configuration is set to `true`, then the `AwsEcsFargateConfigurator` automatically resolves information about the AWS ECS Fargate task (`AvailabilityZone`, `Cluster`, `TaskARN` and `TaskDefinition`) and adds it as metadata to Bugsnag reports.
+- `AwsEcsFargateConfigurator`: If the `aws_ecs_fargate.enabled` configuration option is set to `true`, then the `AwsEcsFargateConfigurator` automatically resolves information about the AWS ECS Fargate task (`AvailabilityZone`, `Cluster`, `TaskARN` and `TaskDefinition`) and adds it as metadata to Bugsnag reports.